 Eye Of Horus – Powerful, Ancient Egyptian Symbol With Deep Meaning

 David Tee - AncientPages.com - What does the eye mean?
-This is the big question and the history of the Eye of Horus is very interesting.
+It is the big question, and the history of the Eye of Horus is fascinating.

 An Eye of Horus or Wedjat pendant.
 Credit: Jon Bodsworth, Wikipedia

-Another use for the Eye of Horus can be found in ancient Egyptian literature where its meaning was transformed from a symbol for good things to be an expression for positive imagery.
-This transformation did not remove it from its association with the sun but merely added another facet to its godly status.
+Another use for the Eye of Horus can be found in ancient Egyptian literature, where its meaning was transformed from a symbol for good things to an expression of positive imagery.
+This transformation did not remove it from its association with the sun but added another facet to its godly status.

-While the Eye still holds many of its ancient meanings, it is safe to say that different people place different meanings on the Eye.
+While the Eye still holds many ancient meanings, it is safe to say that different people place different meanings on it.
 Yet, where did the eye originate?

 The Origin Of The Eye Of Horus

-This symbol for goodness or a god can be found in the 15 to 13th centuries BC in the land of the Palestinians.
-But this is not the region of origin.
-The Palestinian use of the Eye was imported from the Egyptians, which was easily done since Egypt did rule much of Palestine at different times in ancient history
+This symbol for goodness or a god can be found in the 15th to 13th centuries BC in the land of the Palestinians.
+But this is different from the region of origin.
+The Palestinian use of the Eye was imported from the Egyptians, which was quickly done since Egypt ruled much of Palestine at different times in ancient history.

-The Egyptian god Horus goes way back into early ancient Egyptian times.
-Horus was known as the sun god long before Ra took his place. yet, the eye of Horus has an even earlier origin as before it became known as the Eye of Horus, it was referred to as the Wadjet.
+The Egyptian god Horus goes way back to early ancient Egyptian times.
+Horus was known as the sun god long before Ra took his place.
+Yet, the Eye of Horus has an even earlier origin; before it became known as the Eye of Horus, it was referred to as the Wadjet.

-There are variations to the term Wadjet and was often associated with the goddess named Wadjet.
-Before it became attached to Horus though, other gods had the pleasure of being associated with the all-seeing eye.
-These gods were Hathor, Bast, Sekhmet, Tefnut, Nekhbet and Mut.
+There are variations to the term Wadjet, and it was often associated with the goddess named Wadjet.
+Before it became attached to Horus, other gods enjoyed being associated with the all-seeing eye.
+These gods were Hathor, Bast, Sekhmet, Tefnut, Nekhbet, and Mut.

 The Loss Of An Eye

-The early sun god was named Horus but he was not just associated with the sun.
+The early sun god Horus was not just associated with the sun.
 His two eyes were said to be both the sun and the moon.
-When Ra took over the title of sun god, he was also known as “Ra-Horakhty or Ra, who is Horus of the 2 horizons.”
+When Ra took over the title of the sun god, he was also known as "Ra-Horakhty or Ra, who is Horus of the two horizons."

-It was in a battle with Set that Horus lost the use of one eye.
-It is often debated which one as two myths do not agree with each other on which eye was damaged.
-Thoth restored the eye, and this was when Horus was also named Wadjet.
+In a battle with Set, Horus lost the use of one eye.
+It is often debated which of the two myths does not agree with each other on which eye was damaged.
+Thoth restored the eye, which was when Horus was also named Wadjet.

-The waxing and waning of the moon were often though of as a replay of the loss and subsequent healing of Horus’ eye.
+The waxing and waning of the moon were often thought of as a replay of the loss and subsequent healing of Horus' eye.

 Ancient Use Of The Eye Of Horus